-And I had no complaints with this amount.
+And I had no complaints about this amount.
 I was never out of the top three in national and international competitions for every season and won many world titles!

-But now that winning world titles isn’t my aim, I am able to experiment a bit more.
+But now that winning world titles isn’t my aim, I can experiment a bit more.